 Buy your copy of the book Morgan Housel calls “a masterpiece.”
 It contains 50 timeless ideas – from Lord Krishna to Charlie Munger, Socrates to Warren Buffett, and Steve Jobs to Naval Ravikant – as they apply to our lives today.
 Click here to buy now.

-I had shared my Investor’s Manifesto few years back.
+I had shared my Investor’s Manifesto last year.
 Here is my fifteen-point stock valuation manifesto, which I have been using as part of my investment process for the past few years now.

 It is evolving but is something I reflect back on if I ever feel stuck in my stock valuation process.
 You may modify it to suit your own process and requirements.
 But this in itself should keep you safe.

 Read it.
 Edit it.
 Print it.
 Face it.
 Remember it.
 Practice it.

 - I must remember that all valuation is biased.
 I will reach the valuation stage after analyzing a company for a few days or weeks, and by that time I’ll already be in love with my idea.
 Plus, I wouldn’t want my research effort go waste (commitment and consistency).
 So, I will start justifying valuation numbers.